 Benefits of a Residential Rehab Center

-Clients live full-time at Sober College, providing them with a safe sober environment, helping them successfully manage both the physical and emotional challenges that arise in early sobriety.
+Clients live full-time at Sober College or in Sober College facilitated sober housing, providing them with a safe sober environment, helping them successfully manage both the physical and emotional challenges that arise in early sobriety.
 Our long term residential option provides clients with the ability to work long-term with peers and staff members that support their progress.
 This family-style living environment allows clients to develop accountability, independence and confidence; they learn new skills and strengthen their communication which is vital to the development of healthy relationships with peers in a safe and comfortable environment.
-Our housing facilities are located in quiet, upper middle class neighborhoods in the Woodland Hills, California area, a suburb of Los Angeles.
-Just 30 minutes from both Malibu, our homes are upscale yet homey and encourage community among clients.
-Sober College’s residential program is designed to change clients’ outlook on drug and alcohol abuse and provide them with the tools and skills they need to manage their sobriety.
+Our available housing facilities are located throughout quiet, upper middle class neighborhoods in the Woodland Hills, California area, a suburb of Los Angeles.
+Just 30 minutes from both Malibu, our available homes are upscale yet homey and encourage community among clients.
+Sober College’s residential life skills programming is designed to change clients’ outlook on drug and alcohol abuse and provide them with the tools and skills they need to manage their sobriety.

 Length of Stay Matters